Johnny Depp Fans to Boycott 'Fantastic Beasts 3,' Joins the Rest of Us Who Just Wish They'd Stop Making Them

 Whether one is referring to the books or movies that inspired a generation, the Harry Potter franchise is magical.
 That magic, while present(ish) in Fantastic Beasts and Where to Find Them, was as effective as Ron Weasley’s broken wand in Fantastic Beasts: The Crimes of Grindelwald.
 Blame it on J.K.
 Rowling’s atrocious screenplay, “hot Dumbledore,” or a lack of Harry, Ron, and Hermione (aka characters we care about).

 Still, the show must go on.
-With $800 million and $650 million in worldwide box office earnings for Fantastic Beasts, respectively, the Wizarding World will be milked for all it’s worth.
+With $800 million and $650 million in worldwide box office earnings for the Fantastic Beasts entries, respectively, the Wizarding World will be milked for all it’s worth.
 Set to be released in the summer of 2022, and explore the relationship between Grindelwald and Jude Law’s Dumbledore—which was once best left in lore—Fantastic Beasts 3 is certain to do two things: not star Depp and be scoffed at by all those who found “Yer a wizard Harry” so exciting.

 Cover Photo: Warner Bros.